kevinadrianpl/personal-blog/content/english/post/mitm.md

 ]
 +++

-MitM attacks are when a website steps in-between you and a legitimate website so that whatever you do on the legitimate website is seen and stolen by the attacker who owns the site in the middle.
+Man-in-the-middle attacks (MITM) are a type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.

 ## Attackers take over the Domain Name System (DNS) server that tells your browser where to find websites online.